 All outstanding stock options have performance-based vesting provisions that tie the vesting of stock options to the Company's financial performance.
 The Company's stock options vest at a rate of 50 percent when a specified diluted earnings per share target is achieved, and the remaining 50 percent when a second, higher-specified diluted earnings per share target is achieved.
-Options do not vest due to the passage of time but solely as a result of achievement of the financial vesting targets.
-Earnings per share targets are calculated exclusive of stock-based compensation expense, net of tax.
-The diluted earnings per share targets are established at time of grant and are measured annually on December 31.
-The amount of stock-based compensation expense is based upon management's estimate of when the earnings per share targets may be achieved.
-If management's estimate of the attainment of the earnings per share targets proves to be inaccurate, the remaining amount of stock-based compensation expense could be accelerated, spread out over a longer period, or reversed.
-This may cause volatility in the recognition of stock-based compensation expense in future periods and could materially affect the Company's net income and net income per share.
+Options do not vest due to the passage of time but as a result of achievement of the financial vesting targets.
+Options granted in December 2017 include a service condition which requires a minimum two or four year waiting period from the grant date along with the attainment of the applicable financial vesting target.
+Earnings per share targets exclude the impact of stock-based compensation and are established at time of grant.
+The targets are measured annually on December 31.
+The amount of stock-based compensation expense recognized in the period is based upon management's estimate of when the earnings per share targets may be achieved.
+Any change in management's estimate could result in the remaining amount of stock-based compensation expense to be accelerated, spread out over a longer period, or reversed.
+This may cause volatility in the recognition of stock-based compensation expense in future periods and could materially affect the Company's earnings.

 The Company uses the Black-Scholes option pricing model to determine the fair value of stock options.
 The determination of the fair value of stock options on the date of grant using an option-pricing model is affected by the price of the Company's common stock as well as other variables.
 These variables include expected stock price volatility over the term of the awards, actual and projected employee stock exercise behaviors, risk-free interest rate and expected dividends.
 The Company primarily uses historical data to estimate the variables used in the option-pricing model except expected volatility.
 The Company uses a combination of historical and implied volatility.
-The Company uses historical data to estimates forfeitures at the time of grant and may revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
-The Company uses historical data to estimate pre-vesting forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
-Stock-based compensation is amortized over the requisite service periods of the awards, which are generally the vesting periods.

-The weighted average fair value of the Company's stock options granted during 2016, 2015 and 2014 were \$12.43, \$12.16 and \$10.88, respectively, using the following assumptions:
+The weighted average fair value of the Company's stock options granted during 2017, 2016 and 2015 were \$16.78, \$12.43 and \$12.16, respectively, using the following assumptions:

-2016 2015 2014
+2017 2016 2015

-Expected term (in years) 6.00 5.58 6.79
+Expected term (in years) 6.00 6.00 5.58

-Expected volatility 25.44% 23.86% 26.98%
+Expected volatility 22.58% 25.44% 23.86%

-Expected dividend yield 1.10% 1.00% 1.15%
+Expected dividend yield 0.82% 1.10% 1.00%

-Risk-free interest rate 2.18% 1.90% 2.04%
+Risk-free interest rate 2.29% 2.18% 1.90%

-The Company recognized stock-based compensation expense in its Consolidated Financial Statements in 2016, 2015 and 2014 as follows:
+The Company recognized stock-based compensation expense in its Consolidated Financial Statements in 2017, 2016 and 2015 as follows:

-2016 2016 2015 2014 Stock-based compensation expense \$ 16,017 \$ 17,312 \$ 13,463 Less: Deferred tax benefit (5,612) (6,107) (4,704) Stock-based compensation expense, net of tax \$ 10,405 \$ 11,205 \$ 8,759
+2017 2016 2015 Stock-based compensation expense \$ 36,366 \$ 16,017 \$ 17,312 Less: Deferred tax benefit (7,891) (5,612) (6,107) Stock-based compensation expense, net of tax \$ 28,475 \$ 10,405 \$ 11,205

-During 2016 and 2015, the Company revised its estimate of when some vesting targets were expected to be achieved.
-These changes in management's estimate of stock-based compensation expense were not material in 2016 or 2015.
+During 2017, 2016 and 2015, the Company revised its estimates of when some vesting targets are expected to be achieved.
+The change in management's estimate during 2017 resulted in an increase of \$11,206 in stock-based compensation expense in 2017.
+The changes in management's estimates during 2016 or 2015 were not material.

-As of December 31, 2016, there was approximately 11,377,000 unvested employee stock options with an unrecognized compensation cost of \$77,005 that the Company expects will vest and be expensed through 2022 with a weighted average period of 2.3 years.
+As of December 31, 2017, there was approximately 6,088,000 unvested employee stock options with an unrecognized compensation cost of \$62,070 that the Company expects will vest and be expensed through 2022 with a weighted average period of 2.3 years.

-This table presents certain information relating to the Company's stock option plans for 2016, 2015 and 2014:
+This table presents certain information relating to the Company's stock option plans for 2017, 2016 and 2015: